thoughtbot/ios-template/README.md

 1. [Install cookiecutter][cookiecutter] (`brew install cookiecutter` on macOS).
-2. Run `cookiecutter gh:thoughtbot/kickoff-ios`
+2. Run `cookiecutter gh:thoughtbot/ios-template`

 [cookiecutter]: http://cookiecutter.readthedocs.org/en/latest/installation.html

-For future runs you can shorten the command to `cookiecutter kickoff-ios`.
+For future runs you can shorten the command to `cookiecutter ios-template`.
 However, if you want to use the most recent template you should still run the full command above.

 ## License

-kickoff-ios is Copyright © 2016 thoughtbot.
+ios-template is Copyright © 2016 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: LICENSE